gave92/Udacity_Project2/writeup.md

 |<img width="1604" alt="" src="img\vehicles_1_4.png"> 4 | <img width="1604" alt="" src="img\vehicles_1_5.png"> 5 | <img width="1604" alt="" src="img\vehicles_1_5.png"> 6 |
 |<img width="1604" alt="" src="img\vehicles_1_7.png"> 7 | <img width="1604" alt="" src="img\vehicles_1_8.png"> 8 | |

 The above images show vehicles with varying degrees of visibility in the point-cloud.
 E.g image "3" shows a fully visible following vehicle, "2" shows a fully visible preceeding vehicle, "1" shows a partially visible vehicle which is partially inside lidar blind spot.
-Images "5" and "7" show different king of vehicles with trailers.
+Images "5" and "7" show different kinds of vehicles with trailers.
 Finally figure "8" shows an intersection including pedestrains.
 In general vehicles look like rectangles with a longer side and rounded corners.
 Depending on the view (if from the side) wheels are also clearly visible.

 | | |
 |:-------------------------:|:-------------------------:|